FriendsOfTerraform/modules/azure/sql-server/README.md

 - (object) **`azuread_authentication = null`** _[since v0.0.1]_

-    Defines an Azure AD identity as administrator for this server.
-Can be used with `sql_authentication`
+    Defines an Azure AD identity as administrator for this server, can be used with `sql_authentication`

     - (string) **`object_id`** _[since v0.0.1]_